 Historic moments of our species conservation program

-This year marks the 20th anniversary of the Hungarian Meadow Viper Conservation Centre – a unique facility not only in Hungary but all over Europe -, where the breeding of this endangered species has begun in 2004.
+This year marks the 20th anniversary of the Hungarian Meadow Viper Conservation Centre – a unique facility not only in Hungary but all over Europe.

 Handover of the farm with buffaloes and vipers: on May 24, we held the handover ceremony of the renovated “Buffalo farm” (Bivalyos-tanya).